 Choose ThriveSparrow if:

-- You need actionable insights, not just reports
+- You need actionable insights — not just reports

-- You want faster adoption across teams
+- You want faster adoption across teams without modular add-on pricing

 The Bottom Line

-Its gaps are consistent: engagement surveys are basic, recognition is minimal, AI-driven insights aren't available, and custom reporting requires developer work.
 If your primary problem is bringing structure and consistency to a chaotic review process, PerformYard is worth a serious evaluation.

 FAQs